Starvation (Justified): Critical reviews

 Matt Zoller Seitz of Vulture gave the episode a 4 star rating out of 5 and wrote, "In 'Starvation', Raylan Givens seems, for the first time in season five, like a ruthlessly effective cop again — maybe even management material.
 How ironic that he had to stumble into a high-water mark of competency."
 Holly Anderson of Grantland wrote, "One episode remains.
 Raylan's in a corner.
 Boyd's in a corner.
 Ava's in a corner.
 Now Wendy is, too, playing out the final act of this ghoulish Peter Pan fantasy with her brother.
 Everybody's exhausted and this close to ruination.
 Everyone's life is ALREADY a goddamn calamity."

 Carla Day of TV Fanatic gave the episode a 4.5 star rating out of 5 and wrote, "'Starvation' was an excellent penultimate episode.
 Justified Season 5 has been building to several confrontations and they were all brought to the brink.
 It's unlikely everyone will make it out unscathed.
 After the botched drug deal in Mexico, Judith's death and Art's shooting, the Crowders and the Crowes have plenty to be worried about."
-Jack McKinney of Paste gave the episode a 8.7 out of 10 and wrote, "'Starvation' isn't a bad episode by any means, but like so many episodes this year, it is surprisingly uneven, made up of varyingly successful scenes punctuated by occasional brilliance."
+Jack McKinney of Paste gave the episode an 8.7 out of 10 and wrote, "'Starvation' isn't a bad episode by any means, but like so many episodes this year, it is surprisingly uneven, made up of varyingly successful scenes punctuated by occasional brilliance."